-More users are assessing the Internet using mobile devices than ever before.
+More users are accessing the Internet using mobile devices than ever before.
 It is important that a website is functional and appears properly on any type of device.
-Another way to attract web traffic is to create an application for mobile devices that is useful and give it away.
+Another way to attract web traffic is to create an app that is useful, and give it away for free.

 9. Contests and Quizzes

 Creating contests and having quizzes on a website are proven ways to increase web traffic.
 These are also excellent ways to drive user engagement across your social media platforms, and create user generated content.

 However, the goal of a contest or quiz is rarely to drive traffic directly to your site.

 Rather, they are most frequently used as fun and subtle lead magnets.
 This is when a user is given something in return for signing up to your mailing list – in this case, the chance to win a prize.

 The user is then entered into an email funnel.
 This eventually leads them to your site, although this happens indirectly, and over a long period of time.
 It’s also important to keep in mind that this will show up in your analytics as email traffic.

 10. Cross Promotion with Other Websites and Backlinks

 In any business sector, it is important to know who the influencers are.
 They may be industry associations, bloggers, news organizations, or others.